Gracie Pwerle Morton

 COMMUNITY: Utopia, NT

 Gracie Pwerle Morton was born in Utopia, Northern Territory around 1956.
-She is one of the senior traditional custodians for both the Altyerre (Dreaming) and the vast expanse of related country, some 263kms north of Alice Springs.
-In accordance to traditional law the responsibility for the Bush Plum Dreaming has been passed down to Gracie from her father and her aunt, who are responsible for ensuring that she perseveres its traditions.
+She was one of the senior traditional custodians for both the Altyerre (Dreaming) and the vast expanse of related country, some 263kms north of Alice Springs.
+In accordance to traditional law the responsibility for the Bush Plum Dreaming was passed down to Gracie from her father and her aunt, who were responsible for ensuring that she perseveres its traditions.

-Gracie Morton's style of painting is distinctively minimalist and she uses a very delicate dotting technique and traditional colours.
+Gracie Morton's style of painting was distinctively minimalist and she used a very delicate dotting technique and traditional colours.
 Her signature theme is the "bush plum" stories known to the Alyawarre as Arnwekety.

 The delightfully subtle paintings of the Arnwekety - the Bush Plum, depict the changing seasonal influences on a plant that is of the greatest significance to the Alyawarre women of the Eastern Desert region of the Northern Territory.
 The incredible finesse of Gracie's style creates a wonderful lyricism in her works, causing a three-dimensionality that pulls at the eye guiding the viewer through the soft, outward-reaching fields of colour, while simultaneously transfixing one in its undulations.